-KITAKYUSHU (TR) – One week after the arrest of two Kudo-kai gang members for the use of illegal television cards, Fukuoka Prefectural Police raided the headquarters of the organized crime group, reports the Mainichi Shimbun (Feb.
+FUKUOKA (TR) – One week after the arrest of two Kudo-kai gang members for the use of illegal television cards, Fukuoka Prefectural Police raided the headquarters of the organized crime group in Kitakyushu City, reports the Mainichi Shimbun (Feb.
 18).

-At 11:00 a.m. on Monday, approximately 120 officers entered the Kudo-kai compound, located in Kokurakita Ward of Kitakyushu, and one other location in search of evidence related to the previous arrests.
+At 11:00 a.m. on Monday, approximately 120 officers entered the Kudo-kai compound, located in Kokurakita Ward, and one other location in search of evidence related to the previous arrests.

 According to the Nikkei Shimbun (Feb.
 13), officers on February 12 arrested Kudo-kai members Toshihide Koga, 51, and Koji Ogawa, 42, for allegedly using illegal B-CAS cards in their televisions between last August and January.
 The cards enabled the reception of satellite broadcasting channels free of charge.